First Opium War: Legacy

 The First Opium War both reflected and contributed to a further weakening of the Chinese state's power and legitimacy.
-Anti-Qing sentiment grew in the form of rebellions, such as the Taiping Rebellion, a war lasting from 185064 in which at least 20 million Chinese died.
+Anti-Qing sentiment grew in the form of rebellions, such as the Taiping Rebellion, a war lasting from 1850 to 1864 in which at least 20 million Chinese died.
 The decline of the Qing dynasty was beginning to be felt by much of the Chinese population.

 Revisionist views

-The evil impact of the opium habit on the Chinese people, and the arrogant manner in which the British imposed their superior power to guarantee the profitable trade, have been the staples of Chinese historiography ever since.
+The impact of the opium habit on the Chinese people, and the manner in which the British imposed their power to guarantee the profitable trade, have been staples of Chinese historiography ever since.

-One British historian Jasper Ridley concluded:
+The British historian Jasper Ridley concluded:

-Conflict between China and Britain was inevitable.
-On the one side was a corrupt, decadent and caste-ridden despotism, with no desire or ability to wage war, which relied on custom much more than force for the enforcement of extreme privilege and discrimination, and which was blinded by a deep-rooted superiority complex into believing that they could assert their supremacy over Europeans without possessing military power.
-On the other side was the most economically advanced nation in the world, a nation of pushing, bustling traders, of self-help, free trade, and the pugnacious qualities of John Bull.

 However, Ridley adds, opposition in Britain was intense:

-An entirely opposite British viewpoint was promoted by humanitarians and reformers such as the Chartists and religious nonconformists led by young William Ewart Gladstone.
-They argued that Palmerston (the foreign secretary) was only interested in the huge profits it would bring Britain, and was totally oblivious to the horrible moral evils of opium which the Chinese government was valiantly trying to stamp out.

 The American historian John K. Fairbank wrote:

-In demanding diplomatic equality and commercial opportunity, Britain represented all the Western states, which would sooner or later have demanded the same things if Britain had not.
-It was an accident of history that the dynamic British commercial interests in the China trade was centered not only on tea but also on opium.
-If the main Chinese demand had continued to be for Indian raw cotton, or at any rate if there had been no market for opium in late-Ch’ing China, as there had been none earlier, then there would have been no “opium war”.
-Yet probably some kind of Sino-foreign war would have come, given the irresistible vigor of Western expansion and immovable inertia of Chinese institutions.

 Some historians claim that Lord Palmerston, the British Foreign Secretary, initiated the Opium War to maintain the principle of free trade.